-The BGS and the Geological Survey of Vietnam (GDGMV) have used data from national and international sources, combined with remote sensing analysis, to develop a material flow analysis (MFA) model for the city’s future requirements.
-Results indicate increases in requirements ranging from a twofold increase in cement and sand to a fivefold increase in steel by 2030, based on 2016 consumption levels.
+The BGS and the General Department of Geology and Minerals of Vietnam (GDGMV) have used publicly available data for a preliminary analysis and accompanying factsheet of material supply and demand in Hanoi up to 2030 for several commodities important for the construction sector.
+Results indicate increases in requirements ranging from a twofold increase in cement and sand to a fivefold increase in steel by 2030, based on 2016 consumption levels (Figure 1).

 The close geographical link between the (past and future) demand for building materials in urban areas and the material supply in the hinterland leads to substantial land cover changes.
 Using satellite imagery we have observed, over the past 45 years, an increase in artificial surfaces from about 320 km2 to almost 700 km2 (Figure 2).